bajzarpa/ckeditor-accordion/README.md

     config.extraPlugins = 'accordion';

 ### Javascript
-You must insert the following code into your javascript, to handle the open-close methods
+You must insert the following code into your javascript, to handle the open-close events

     $(document).on('click', '.collapse-panel h6', function() {
       $(this).parent().toggleClass('active');